Skip to content

 The number of columns to fix (prevented from scrolling).

-fixed_rows class-attribute instance-attribute
+fixed_rows instance-attribute class-attribute

 fixed_rows = fixed_rows